aycaermis/aycaermis.github.io/index.md

 - Below is the pie chart showing the distribution of the questions on the musical preferences test according to the genres and five-factor MUSIC model each question belongs to:
 ![Image](nested_pie_chart.png)

-First five questions of the music test contains music excerpts of genres EZ Listening, Smooth, Quiet Storm, Soft Rock all of which characterizes $\textit{Mellow}$ factor.
-Similarly, following 5 questions (questions 6-10) represent genres of Electronica, Euro-pop, Rap/Hip-Hop all of which characterizes $\textit{Contemporary}$ factor.
-Questions 11-15 consist of music excerpts from genres Avant Garde Classical, Classical, Latin, Traditional Jazz representing $\textit{Sophisticated}$ factor.
-Questions 16-20 have 1-2 music excerpts from Classic Rock, Metal, Punk genres, all of which belongs to $\textit{Intense}$.
-Lastly, questions 21-25 have excerpts from Bluegrass, Country- rock, Mainstream Country, New Country, Rock-n-Roll genres to represent $\textit{Unpretentious}$ factor in the $\textbf{MUSIC}$ model.
+First five questions of the music test contains music excerpts of genres EZ Listening, Smooth, Quiet Storm, Soft Rock all of which characterizes *Mellow* factor.
+Similarly, following 5 questions (questions 6-10) represent genres of Electronica, Euro-pop, Rap/Hip-Hop all of which characterizes *Contemporary* factor.
+Questions 11-15 consist of music excerpts from genres Avant Garde Classical, Classical, Latin, Traditional Jazz representing *Sophisticated* factor.
+Questions 16-20 have 1-2 music excerpts from Classic Rock, Metal, Punk genres, all of which belongs to *Intense*.
+Lastly, questions 21-25 have excerpts from Bluegrass, Country- rock, Mainstream Country, New Country, Rock-n-Roll genres to represent *Unpretentious* factor in the __MUSIC__ model.

 # 3. Methodology
 ### 3.1.
 Data Pre-processing
-As explained in Section 2 ($\textit{Data Sample}$) , among 17904 people who took both a personality test and the music preferences survey, only 8101 people also disclosed their age and gender information.
-In order to remain consistent across different studies used in our project, we decided to use the data belonging to these 8101 people ($N = 8101$). $90\%$ of the data is used for training and the remaining $10\%$ is used to validate the learning algorithm.
-Since the size of our data set is $\textit{N = 8101}$, the last $810$ data points are selected as the test data.
+As explained in Section 2 (*Data Sample*) , among 17904 people who took both a personality test and the music preferences survey, only 8101 people also disclosed their age and gender information.
+In order to remain consistent across different studies used in our project, we decided to use the data belonging to these 8101 people (N = 8101).
+90% of the data is used for training and the remaining 10% is used to validate the learning algorithm.
+Since the size of our data set is N = 8101, the last 810 data points are selected as the test data.

 Data is then normalized using the mean and variance values for each feature and labels of training data.
 Age and gender data are not normalized.
 Below are tables illustrating the mean and standard deviation values corresponding to survey results and labels: